Pulse compression: Energy and signal-to-noise ratio of the received signal

 The SNR is proportional to pulse duration $T$, if other parameters are held constant.
 This introduces a tradeoff: increasing $T$ improves the SNR, but reduces the resolution, and vice versa.

 Pulse compression by linear frequency modulation (or chirping)

 Basic principles

-How can one have a large enough pulse (to still have a good SNR at the receiver) without poor resolution?
-This is where pulse compression enters the picture.
+In order to have a large enough pulse, and still have a good SNR at the receiver, without poor resolution, pulse compression may be used.
 The basic principle is the following: